appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-redis.md

 ## Connect Redis

 :::caution
 Appsmith does not support connection to Redis using TLS.
-To connect to Redis, you should whitelist the IP address of the Appsmith deployment `18.223.74.85` and `3.131.104.27` on your database instance or VPC before connecting to a database.
+If you are a cloud user, you should whitelist the IP address of the Appsmith deployment `18.223.74.85` and `3.131.104.27` on your database instance or VPC before connecting to a database.
 If you're using Redis Cloud, you can see [**Configure CIDR allow list**](https://docs.redis.com/latest/rc/security/cidr-whitelist/) for more details.
 :::

 ### Connection parameters